Cost of Living in the Netherlands

 • Gasoline: €1.65

-Holland offers one of the best and most reliable public transportation systems in Europe.
+The Netherlands offers one of the best and most reliable public transportation systems in Europe.
 You can easily and comfortably get around in the country by train, bus, tram, metro and ferry.
-The Dutch train network is very well developed and you can use it for longer distances between cities and towns.
+The Dutch train network is very well-developed and you can use it for longer distances between cities and towns.
 In larger cities, there are the tram and metro systems to help you navigate around, while in smaller cities you can rely on busses.
 The northern islands have smooth ferry access.

 Interestingly, the Netherlands is thought to have the best cycling infrastructure in the world.
 Naturally, a lot of people choose this type of transport like in the UK.
 And in case you decide to take a taxi, this is also fairly easy to do in the Netherlands.
 You can choose between local companies and the popular Uber.
 You should note, however, that Uber is mostly available in the largest Dutch cities.

-Lastly, if you have decided on buying a car, this, in Holland, does not come cheap.
-Also, note that gasoline is a bit more expensive than the UK, according to data from Numbeo.
+Lastly, if you have decided to buy a car, this, in the Netherlands, does not come cheap.
+Also, note that gasoline is a bit more expensive than in the UK, according to data from Numbeo.
 According to the same source, buying a Volkswagen Golf 1.4 90 KW Trendline or a similar quality commuter vehicle in Amsterdam will cost up to £22,049.38, whereas buying the same vehicle in London will cost up to £23,017.50.
 On a more positive note, there are no toll roads or vignettes you need to buy.

 The roads are extremely well maintained and will make your travels absolutely painless.
 If you already own a car and would like to drive it in the Netherlands, as well, check out the UK government’s advice for further details.